webnesto/com.teachscape.coding/README.md

-# Coding example for Teachscape (fork of com.teachscape.coding )
+# Coding example for Teachscape (fork of angular-seed )

 A web application that allows a user to create a reservation for a meal at a restaurant.